-HS 1720 3 Credits Co-Occurring Disorders
+HS 1720 Co-Occurring Disorders

 This course provides a basic understanding of the major mental health disorders and how these disorders interact with alcohol and drug abuse disorders.
-Areas of importance in this class will include: historical overview of disorders, current DSM diagnostic criteria, diagnosis code, associated features, differential diagnoses, prevalence & course, assessment measures, treatment modalities, barriers to successful treatment, ethical issues, multicultural issues (gender, age, race, etc.), and co-occurring relationship to addiction.
+Areas of importance in this class will include: Historical overview of disorder, current DSM diagnostic criteria, diagnosis code, associated features, differential diagnoses, prevalence & course, assessment measures, treatment modalities, barriers to successful treatment, ethical issues, multicultural issues (gender, age, race, etc.), and co-occurring relationship to addiction will all be addressed.
 There will also be a practical application to this class.
-(Prerequisites: ENGL 1117).
-(3 C).
+(Prerequisites: None).
+(3 C/3 lect, 0 lab).